kgryte/pranav-qs-blog/README.md

 // returns true
 ```

-Without support for non-unit strides in the last dimension, returning a view from the expression `x['::2,::2']` would not be possible, as one would need to copy selected elements to a new memory buffer in order to ensure contiguity.
+Without support for non-unit strides in the last dimension, returning a view from the expression `x['::2,::2']` would not be possible, as one would need to copy selected elements to a new linear memory buffer in order to ensure contiguity.

 <!-- TODO: remove the following Markdown image and keep the <figure> prior to publishing.
 The Markdown image is just for local development. -->